DyHealthNet/NApy/README.md

 # Citation

-In case you find our tool useful, please cite our corresponding manuscript, e.g. by including the following BibTeX citation
+In case you find our tool useful, please cite our corresponding manuscript, e.g. by including the following BibTeX citation:
 ```
 @misc{woller2025napyefficientstatisticspython,
 title={NApy: Efficient Statistics in Python for Large-Scale Heterogeneous Data with Enhanced Support for Missing Data},